 Since beginning its alliance with Make-A-Wish in 2003, Division II has raised more than $3 million toward granting the wishes of children with life-threatening medical conditions.
 These wishes can serve as a game changer in children’s fights against their illnesses, helping them feel better, and in some cases even get better.

-For the upcoming 2013-14 year, Make-A-Wish is adding a new element to Division II’s fundraising efforts: a matching incentive.
+For the 2013-14 year, Make-A-Wish added a new element to Division II’s fundraising efforts: a matching incentive.
 Every dollar that a Division II school raises beyond last year’s total will be matched, up to $1,000 per school.